Wells Family - Person Sheet

 Prior to his enlistment, he was living in Clarenceville, NY where he returned following his service.

-He enlisted with Battery Co K, 7th Reg’t of the US Artillery on 16 Mar 1898 in Brooklyn NY, during the Spanish American War.
 This became the 80th Co US Coast Artillery in Feb 1901 and he was subsequently discharged at the rank of Sgt on 15 Mar 1901 from Fort Schuyler NY.

 He reenlisted 11 Apr 1904 at Kansas City, MO in Co G 15th US Infantry and was in a hospital with pneumonia in San Francisco shortly thereafter.
 He was discharged 31 July 1905 as a Sgt from the Presidio of Monterey, CA.

-He reenlisted on 1 Aug 1905 at the Presidio of Monterey, CA in the same Co and was discharged 31 July 1908 as a Sgt at Fort Douglass, Utah.
+He reenlisted again on 1 Aug 1905 at the Presidio of Monterey, CA in the same Co and was discharged 31 July 1908 as a Sgt at Fort Douglass, Utah.

 He subsequently filed for an Invalid Pension on 7 Apr 1913, while in the National Soldier’s Home hospital (File# 1409262).
 He originally filed on the basis of partial deafness due to firing of the guns, a hernia resulting from appendicitis surgery at the site of the scar, and “bad lungs and a cough”.
 His lawyer petitioned for expedition of the case due to his serious medical condition on 17 Oct 1913, and it was approved a week later on October 23rd - the day he died of tuberculosis.